Persecution of Ahmadis: May

 On 24 May 2018, a mob of several hundred people in Sialkot, Pakistan attacked and demolished a historic and culturally significant 100-year-old Ahmadi mosque.
 Reports of collusion between the mob and local government officials were published, but police denied such accusations.
 A video on social media showed a crowd cheering on a local cleric who stated "I want to thank the Sialkot administration, the DPO (District Police Officer), DC (District Commissioner), the TMA (Town Municipal Corporation), from the bottom of my heart".
 The US, UK and international community strongly condemned this attack.

 June

 On 27 June 2018, in a hate crime linked to the 8 March High Court judgement, an Ahmadi was killed in Nishtar Colony, Lahore.

 July

-On 9 July 2018, five Ahmadi Muslims in Karachi, Pakistan were shot in two incidents of hate crime.
+On 9 July 2018, five Ahmadi citizens in Karachi, Pakistan were shot in two incidents of hate crime.
 Three were injured and two were killed.
 In the first attack, an Ahmadi couple were attacked in their home, the wife was shot in the thigh by attackers.
 In the second attack, Mubeen Ahmed, 20, was killed by robbers entering his office, and two colleagues were injured.